Sam Spade: Portrayals

+Films

 From the 1940s onward, the character became closely associated with actor Humphrey Bogart, who played Spade in the third and best-known film version of The Maltese Falcon.
 Though Bogart's slight frame, dark features and no-nonsense depiction contrasted with Hammett's vision of Spade (blond, well-built and mischievous), his sardonic portrayal was well-received, and is generally regarded as an influence on both film noir and the genre's archetypal private detective.

-Spade was played by Ricardo Cortez in the first film version in 1931.
+Spade was played by Ricardo Cortez in the first film version, released in 1931.
 Despite being a critical and commercial success, an attempt to re-release the film in 1936 was denied approval by the Production Code Office due to the film's lewd content.
-Since Warner Bros. could not re-release the film, a second version was made.
-For the comedy Satan Met a Lady (1936), the central character was renamed Ted Shane and was played by Warren William.
-The film was a box-office failure.
+Since Warner Bros. could not re-release the film, a second version, this one a comedy, Satan Met a Lady (1936), was produced.
+The central character was renamed Ted Shane and was played by Warren William.
+The film was a box-office failure, and eventually resulted in a new version being made starring Bogart and directed by John Huston, which closely followed the novel, with a few exceptions.

-On the radio, Spade was played by Edward G. Robinson in a 1943 Lux Radio Theatre production, and by Bogart in both a 1943 Screen Guild Theater production and a 1946 Academy Award Theater production.
-A 1946-1951 radio show called The Adventures of Sam Spade (on ABC, CBS, and NBC) starred Howard Duff (and later Steve Dunne) as Sam Spade and Lurene Tuttle as Spade's devoted secretary Effie Perrine, and took a considerably more tongue-in-cheek approach to the character.

-George Segal played Sam Spade, Jr., son of the original, in the film spoof, The Black Bird (1975).
+George Segal played Sam Spade, Jr., son of the original, in the film spoof The Black Bird (1975).
 The Black Bird was panned by critics.
 Peter Falk delivered a more successful spoof the following year as Sam Diamond in Neil Simon's Murder by Death.
 This was preceded by the spoof character Sam Diamond in The Addams Family episode "Thing Is Missing" (1965) portrayed by Tommy Farrell.

+Clive Owen starred as Spade in the 2024 television series Monsieur Spade, a co-production between AMC, AMC+ and Canal+.

+Radio

+On the radio, Spade was played by Edward G. Robinson in a 1943 Lux Radio Theatre production, and by Bogart in both a 1943 Screen Guild Theater production and a 1946 Academy Award Theater production.

+The 1946-1951 radio show The Adventures of Sam Spade (on ABC, CBS, and NBC) starred Howard Duff (and later Steve Dunne) as Sam Spade and Lurene Tuttle as Spade's devoted secretary Effie Perrine, and took a considerably more tongue-in-cheek approach to the character.

+BBC Radio 4 adapted The Maltese Falcon in 1984, with Tom Wilkinson as Spade, while a 2009 dramatisation for the Hollywood Theater of the Ear starred Michael Madsen.

+Prequel

 In 2009, with the approval of the estate of Dashiell Hammett, the veteran detective-story writer Joe Gores published Spade & Archer: The Prequel to Dashiell Hammett's THE MALTESE FALCON with Alfred A. Knopf, the original publisher of Hammett's The Maltese Falcon.